Panzanella Salad is a fresh salad filled with tomatoes, cucumbers, onions and small pieces of bread.

 - Slice bread and lightly brush with olive oil.
 Place slices on hot grill just until lightly browned.

-- Let rolls cool and rough chop into 1 inch pieces.
+- Let bread cool and rough chop into 1 inch pieces.

 - Mix all veggies in large bowl.